vineetnilawar/Yelpcamp/README.md

 # Yelpcamp
-Yelpcamp is mainly focussed on back end part.In this user can upload image with heading and description about it.
+Yelpcamp is mainly focussed on back end part.
+In this,user can upload image with heading and description about it.